rakutentech/leofs_docs/tamer.rst

 Endpoints
 """"""""""

-Endpoints view shows list of endpoints.
+Endpoints view shows the list of endpoints.
 You can also add and delete endpoints.

 .. image:: _static/screenshots/tamer/endpoints.png